Alaa Awad: Career

 Awad began his collegiate studies at South Valley University, Faculty of Fine Arts in Luxor, Egypt and graduated in 2004 with a Bachelor of Arts.
 Afterwards, he began his masters studies at Helwan University, College of Fine Arts in Zamalek, Egypt, while at the same time serving as an assistant lecturer for South Valley University, Faculty of Fine Arts in Luxor Egypt.
 During these years, Awad spent time between both universities and graduated with a Master of Arts in 2012.

-Currently, he is a PhD candidate and serves as an assistant lecturer in the Department of Mural Painting, for the Faculty of Fine Arts, at South Valley University in Luxor, Egypt.
-His murals and public art became well known in late 2011 and early 2012 after he took a break from teaching to paint a mural in Cairo, in this moment the Port Said Massacre unfolded which changed the course of his plans and shifted his mural into a memorial mural.
-What was meant to only be a short period of time in Cairo became a much longer time for Awad as he continued to paint new murals on Mohamed Mahmoud Street in Cairo.
+Awad has a PhD degree in Fine arts and is an assistant lecturer in the Department of Mural Painting, for the Faculty of Fine Arts, at South Valley University in Luxor, Egypt.
+His murals and public art became well known in late 2011 and early 2012 after he took a break from teaching to paint a mural in Cairo.
+This was at the time that the Port Said Massacre unfolded, which changed the course of his plans and shifted his mural into a memorial mural.
+What was meant to only be a short period of time in Cairo for Awad then became a much longer time as he continued to paint new murals on Mohamed Mahmoud Street in Cairo.

-Awad's PhD dissertation working title is, "Artistic Vision Inspired by The Murals of War and Peace in Ancient Egyptian Art" and is expected to be released in 2019.
+Awad's PhD dissertation title is, "Artistic Vision Inspired by The Murals of War and Peace in Ancient Egyptian Art" and was released in 2019.

 Style

 In regards to his murals, Alaa chooses to paint with a brush and uses acrylic paints rather than using stencils and spray paints.
 His intricate paintings can sometimes take up to a week to complete, not only because of the materials he uses, but because of the complexity of his designs.
-Awad paints in a neo-pharonic style, a style that harkens back to Ancient Egypt.
-His usage of the neo-pharonic style is meant to draw attention back to the rich, old Egyptian traditions.
+Awad paints in a neo-pharaonic style, a style that harkens back to Ancient Egypt.
+His usage of the neo-pharaonic style is meant to draw attention back to the rich, old Egyptian traditions.
 This style aims to remind the Egyptian people of their heritage and past, a reminder to stay true to their Egyptian identity.
 His murals are typically multifaceted and multi-layered with each telling a different story.

 Beyond the aforementioned unique style of painting, using a neo-pharaonic style aims to return the prominence of public murals in Egypt.
 Public murals have played a significant role in Egyptian villages in the past, when each village had their own muralist.
 These muralists would essentially be storytellers of the village and would depict important events or celebrations through traditional imagery and symbolism.
-Many of these same images can be seen in Awad's artwork today as he is inspired from the famous works of art from Ancient Egypt that may be seen in temples and museums.
+Many of these same images can be seen in Awad's artwork today, as he is inspired by the famous works of art from Ancient Egypt that can be seen in temples and museums.

-Alaa Awad is also inspired by other ancient Egyptian intangible heritage forms still found in Upper Egypt such as Tahtib (Egyptian Arabic: تحطيب taḥṭīb), El Mormah and the daily life of the West Bank in Luxor, Egypt.
+Alaa Awad is also inspired by other ancient Egyptian intangible heritage forms, which are still found in Upper Egypt such as Tahtib ceremonies (Egyptian Arabic: تحطيب taḥṭīb), El Mormah and the daily life of the West Bank in Luxor, Egypt.